coolsoftwaretyler/mst-performance-testing/scenarios/apply-patch-to-model-with-simple-patch-listener.perf.md

 ---
-title: "Apply patch to model with simple patch listener "
+title: "Apply patch to model with simple patch listener"
 ---

 ```js